ltny24/Software-Engineering---Group-6/docs/management/Weekly Report/Sprint 1/WeeklyMeetingPA1_3_0606.md

 The team plans to:
 1. Discuss the requirements and task distribution for PA2.
 2. Review PA2 requirements in detail and prepare the necessary materials for the next class session.
-3. Finalize all project features, including the AI chatbot functionality.
-4. Continue tracking project progress and managing tasks using Jira.
+3. Continue tracking project progress and managing tasks using Jira.

 ## 7. Conclusion

 The meeting focused on reviewing and finalizing the required PA1 deliverables, including the proposal, existing application survey, team contract, and weekly report.
-The team also discussed project features, AI functionality, and project management challenges.
+The team also discussed project management challenges.
 The meeting helped ensure that all submission documents were completed and that the team had a clearer understanding of the next development steps.

 ## 8. Appendix - Evidence

-The following screenshot shows evidence of the Sprint Planning Meeting on 25/05/2026.
+The following screenshot shows evidence of the Sprint Planning Meeting on 06/06/2026.

 ![Sprint Planning Meeting Evidence](./evidence/0606_online.png)